bennychethana/tf-aws-infra-fork/README.md

 6. A private route table for the private subnets.
 7. Required associations between route tables and subnets.

+NOTE: availability zones will be fetched dynamically.
+The CIDR for the subnets will also be calculated dynamically for the available zones

 ## Terraform Commands

 - `terraform init`